jono3030/jono3030/README.md

-I'm a data scientist and software developer based in Toronto.
+I'm a data scientist and software engineer based in Toronto.

 Repos on here are used for personal, non-propriatory projects.